 PP1.
-Recalling its resolution 1970 (2011) and all its subsequent resolutions on Libya, including resolutions 2259 (2015), 2486 (2019) and 2510 (2020),
+Recalling its resolution 1970 (2011) and all its subsequent resolutions on Libya, including resolutions 2259 (2015), 2510 (2020), 2542 (2020) and 2570 (2021),

 PP2.
-Reaffirming its strong commitment to the sovereignty, independence, territorial integrity and national unity of Libya,
+Reaffirming its strong commitment to the United Nations facilitated Libyan-led and Libyan-owned political process and to the sovereignty, independence, territorial integrity and national unity of Libya,

 PP3.
-Taking note of the report of the Secretary-General on the United Nations Support Mission in Libya (UNSMIL) (S/2020/832),
+Taking note of the report of the Secretary-General on the United Nations Support Mission in Libya (UNSMIL) (S/2021/752),

 PP4.
-Expressing its strong support for the ongoing efforts of UNSMIL and thanking former Special Representative of the Secretary-General, Ghassan Salamé, for all his tireless work and Acting Special Representative of the Secretary-General Stephanie Williams for her efforts,
+Expressing its strong support for the ongoing efforts of UNSMIL across the political, economic and security tracks,

 PP5.
-Underscoring the importance of the United Nations’ central role in facilitating a Libyan-led and Libyan-owned inclusive political process and in achieving a lasting ceasefire,
+Welcoming the agreement to hold national elections on 24 December 2021 as set out in the roadmap of the Libyan Political Dialogue Forum (LPDF) in Tunis in November 2020, further welcoming UNSMIL’s support for the preparation of elections and underscoring the importance of facilitating preparations in order to allow the High National Elections Commission adequate time to prepare for free, fair and inclusive elections according to the prescribed timeline,

 PP6.
-Recognising the need for increasing and enhancing dialogue with both the Libyan parties and international actors in order to facilitate a Libyan-led and Libyan-owned inclusive political process, and further recognising the urgency of the Secretary-General appointing a Special Envoy on Libya,
+Welcoming the 23 October 2020 ceasefire agreement,

 PP7.
-Calling on all parties to work together in the spirit of compromise, to refrain from any actions that could undermine the political process, to exercise restraint, to protect civilians and to engage seriously in national reconciliation, recalling that there can be no military solution in Libya, and reiterating calls for all parties to commit without delay to a lasting ceasefire and political dialogue under the leade rship of the Special Envoy of the Secretary-General,
+Calling on all parties to work together in the spirit of compromise, to refrain from any actions that could undermine the political process, to exercise restraint, to protect civilians and to engage seriously in national reconciliation, reaffirming that there can be no military solution in Libya, and reiterating calls for all Libyan parties to ensure full implementation of the ceasefire agreement and strongly urging all Member States to respect and support full implementation of the ceasefire agreement, including through the withdrawal of all foreign forces and mercenaries from Libya without delay,

 PP8.
-Expressing grave concern over ongoing hostilities in Libya, and the targeting and destruction of civilian objects, further expressing concern over the exploitation of the conflict by terrorist and violent extremist groups, and noting the impact of the conflict on neighbouring countries and the region,
+Expressing grave concern over the targeting and destruction of civilian objects and further expressing concern over the exploitation of the situation by terrorist and violent extremist groups, ,

+PP8bis.
+Recognising the important role of neighbouring countries and regional organisations in support of the United Nations, expressing concern over the impact of the conflict on neighbouring countries including with regards to threats arising from the illicit transfer, destabilising accumulation and misuse of weapons and the flow of armed groups and mercenaries and encouraging further international support and regional cooperation between Libya, neighbouring countries in the Sahel and relevant United Nations bodies,

 PP9.
-Urging the parties to ensure the full, equal, effective and meaningful participation of women in all activities and decision-making relating to democratic transition, conflict resolution and peacebuilding, recognising the need to protect women’s rights organisations, and women peacebuilders from threats and reprisals and supporting the efforts of the Special Envoy of the Secretary-General and UNSMIL to facilitate wider engagement and participation of women from across the spectrum of Libyan society in the political process and public institutions, recognising that the political process should be inclusive of all Libyans,
+Urging the parties to ensure the full, equal, effective and meaningful participation of women at all levels, including in leadership positions, and in all activities and decision-making relating to democratic transition, conflict resolution and peacebuilding, recognising the need to protect women, women’s rights organisations, and women peacebuilders from threats and reprisals and supporting the efforts of UNSMIL to facilitate wider engagement and participation of women from across the spectrum of Libyan society in the political process and public institutions, recognising that the political process should be inclusive of all Libyans,

 PP10.
 Urging the full, effective and meaningful participation of youth in peace efforts,

-PP11.
-Recalling the commitment of the Libyan parties to work constructively with the UN to organise credible and peaceful parliamentary and Presidential elections and to respect the results of these elections, as agreed by the Libyan parties in Paris in May 2018, in Palermo in November 2018, and in Abu Dhabi in February 2019, welcoming the continued work of the High National Electoral Commission and the Central Committee for Municipal Council Elections to prepare for and conduct national and municipal elections, further welcoming UNSMIL’s support for this work, and recognising the key role of the Special Envoy of the Secretary-General and UNSMIL in consulting with Libyan parties to set the constitutional basis for elections and to adopt the necessary electoral laws,

 PP12.
-Reiterating its call on all Libyans to work constructively towards the unification of Libya’s military and economic institutions; establishing unified and strengthened national security forces under civilian government authority; and a unified Libyan Central Bank,
+Reiterating its call on all Libyans to work constructively towards the unification of Libya’s state, military, economic and financial institutions; good governance and improved economic performance, including through agreement on a unified budget; a unified Libyan Central Bank and establishing unified and strengthened national security forces under civilian government authority,

 PP13.
-Recognising the need to plan for the disarmament, demobilisation and reintegration of armed groups, security sector reform and to establish an inclusive, civilian-led security architecture for Libya as a whole,
+Recognising the need to plan for the disarmament, demobilisation and reintegration of armed groups, and all relevant non-state armed actors, including the return of their members to their countries of origin, for security sector reform and for the establishment of a unified, inclusive, accountable civilian-led security architecture for Libya as a whole and calling on the Libyan authorities to engage and achieve progress on this issue,